-facing page, top and this page, left: The fabric formwork mockup, engineered by Diederick Veenendaal, uses a highstrength fabric that, when put into tension, mimics the structural shell.
+facing page, top: The fabric formwork mock-up, engineered by Diederick Veenendaal, uses a high-strength fabric that, when put into tension, mimics the structural shell.
 Concrete is applied on top of the fabric, whose shape is designed to account for this dead load of the concrete.

-facing page, left: Diagram of plywood formwork method, prepared by CW Keller.
+facing page, below: Diagram of plywood formwork method, prepared by CW Keller.
 In this method, curved plywood forms are bent across a routed plywood rib structure.
-The plywood method has many benefits, not least of which is that it is compatible with being used on flat and curved surfaces.
+The plywood method has many benefits, not least of which is that it is compatible with flat and curved surfaces.

-above: Study of heat-shrink plastic applied over museum-board structure and plaster-cast (top) and plaster cast on top of heat-shrink plastic.
+above: Study of heat-shrink plastic applied over museum-board structure and plaster-cast (top) and plaster cast on top of heat-shrink plastic (bottom).